madanimkhitar22-beep/PiTrust-Infrastructure-Protocol/README.md

 ## 📜 License

 This project is licensed under the **Pi Open Source License (PiOS)**.
-It is intended for use exclusively within the Pi Network ecosystem.
+It is intended exclusively for use within the Pi Network ecosystem.
-For full license terms, see the [LICENSE](./LICENSE) file.
+For full license details, see the [LICENSE](./LICENSE) file.

 © 2025 EL MADANI EL MKHITAR